Heading to Iceland and not sure what to pack? Read my step by step Iceland packing list to help you plan the perfect trip.

 Hey peeps.
 So you’re heading to Iceland.
 LUCKY YOU.
 Iceland has got to go down as one of my favourite trips from this year.

-Awesome as Iceland is, it can be a bit of a nightmare to pack for.
+Awesome as travel in Iceland is, it can be a bit of a nightmare to pack for.
 I was so confused when I was planning what to bring to Iceland.
 Let’s face it: this is not the place to turn up in your skimpy dress and wing it for a week.

 Iceland is a country where the forces of nature are not afraid to flex their muscles.
 From long, cold nights waiting for the Northern Lights to ice hiking on a glacier, this is one place where it really pays to be prepared.